munificent/craftinginterpreters/book/classes-and-instances.md

 mechanism that can grow.
 We could use a dynamic array, but we also want to look up fields by name as quickly as possible.
-There's a data structure that's just perfect for quickly accessing a set of values by name and -- even more convenient -- we've already implemented it.
+There's a data structure that's just perfect for quickly accessing a set of values by name and -- even more conveniently -- we've already implemented it.
 Each instance stores its fields using a hash table.

 <aside name="fields">